Theatre adaption of Hasina Moin’s Ankahi premieres October | SAMAA

 Fast forward to 2020, director Dawar Mehmood of Kopykats Production, veteran actor Sajid Hasan and theatre actor Saqib Sameer are producing the musical adaptation.

 They’ve shortened the 14-episode drama to 90 minutes.
-Ankahi 2020 was supposed to be launches in April, but the date was pushed ahead because of the coronavirus pandemic.
+Ankahi 2020 was supposed to be launched on March 15, but the date was pushed ahead because of the coronavirus pandemic.

 Model-actress Amna Ilyas will play Sana Murad, who senior actor Shehnaz Sheikh had played in the original serial.
 This will be her theatre debut.
 Speaking to SAMAA Digital on the sidelines of a press conference held at Karachi Arts Council on Wednesday, Ilyas called this a challenging experience for her.